kalibbalajohnson/Poultry-Management-System/README.md

 The project is organized into the following directories:

-- **`Web App/`** - Contains the React.js application for the frontend dashboard for interacting with the system.
+- **`Web-App/`** - Contains the React.js application for the frontend dashboard for interacting with the system.

-- **`Mobile App/`** - Contains the Flutter mobile application, offering on-the-go access to system features.
+- **`Mobile-App/`** - Contains the Flutter mobile application, offering on-the-go access to system features.

 - **`API/`** - Contains the Node.js/Express.js application for handling core server-side logic.

-- **`AI Model/`** - Contains the FastAPI service for serving AI-based predictive models.
+- **`AI-Model/`** - Contains the FastAPI application for serving AI-based predictive models.

 - **`Arduino/`** - Contains the Arduino code for IoT systems and real-time environment monitoring.